 DEN7016 – Professionalism In Patient Care and Practice Management II (0.5)

 This course introduces student dentists to basic concepts of clinical patient care.
 This includes didactic material, clinical rotations, and integration into the UFCD Philosophy of Patient Care and the mechanics of patient management.
 Successful completion is required before advancement in the patient care portion of the program.
 The goal of the course is to assist in the transition from the didactic and preclinical portion of the curriculum with the ultimate goal of developing competent dentists.
 Competent dentists demonstrate appropriate patient management skills, professionalism, and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.

 Curriculum provides basic knowledge concerning biological and scientific basis for implant treatment, including preoperative patient evaluation, diagnosis, treatment planning, implant selection, implant surgery, post-surgical care, implant prosthodontic procedures, digital and conventional restorative workflows and maintenance protocols.
 Course goals include development and understanding of the history and past status of implant dentistry, scientific basis of implant-host relations, and diagnosis, treatment planning, material selection and treatment along with maintenance procedures.

 DEN7417C – Orofacial Pain (1)

-This course will provide the student with a review of functional anatomy related to the differential diagnosis of orofacial pain conditions.
-Clinical correlation and application will be achieved through lecture, laboratory, and clinical exposure regarding the diagnosis and management of temporomandibular disorders and orofacial pain.
+This course will provide the student with a review of functional anatomy and pathophysiology related to the differential diagnosis of orofacial pain conditions.
+Clinical correlation and application will be achieved through lecture and case studies regarding the diagnosis and management of temporomandibular disorders and orofacial pain.

 DEN7450C – Orthodontics for the General Practitioner (1)